 The final data that the user should prepare is the trial source location and this is done by pressing the Seismic Source Definition button in the ISOLA main form.
-The user has to select Single Source or Multiple Source definition.
+The user has to select single source or multiple source definition.

-In the case of single source, we can vary the depth only, thus the options in the form are Starting depth, Depth step and No of Sources, the explanation of which is given in Fig. 6.
+In the case of single source (Sources below epicenter), he can vary the depth only, thus the options in the form are Starting depth, Depth step and No of Sources, the explanation of which is given in Fig. 6.
 In this case, all the trial positions are below the epicenter.
 By pressing Exit the program writes the appropriate files in GREEN and GMTFILES folders.
-These files are src.dat files in GREEN and sources.gmt in GMTFILES.
+These files are src\.dat files in GREEN and sources.gmt in GMTFILES.
 The sources.gmt file is formatted for GMT (psxy) plotting.

-It is assumed that the Single Source option will be always used to retrieve (at each trial depth) just a single subevent, that one which predominates in the low-frequency inversion.
+It is assumed that the single source option will be always used to retrieve (at each trial depth) just a single subevent, that one which predominates in the low-frequency inversion.
 The grid search over the depth then serves to provide the optimum source position characterized by the best fit between the waveform data and synthetics.
 Thus we get a first approximation of the centroid.
 By "the first approximation" we mean that (opposed to assumption of this option) the centroid is not necessarily below the epicenter.